J-Sek/vuetify-nuxt-example/post.md

 Default breakpoints provided by TailwindCSS preset are not compatible with Vuetify.
 Leaving this issue unattended might lead to unnecessary headaches down the road, so let's tackle the issue and make sure we keep it under control.

-However, unlike other aspects it is more challenging to have a squicky cleanup with a single definition.
-It is true with Vuetify even without integrating it with Uno or Tailwind.
 When I customize vanilla Vuetify project I end up having duplication and some comments that remind me of it.

-- `main.scss` - breakpoints within `@use 'vuetify' with (...)` for CSS utilities
-- `settings.scss` - breakpoints within `@use 'vuetify/settings' with (...)` for VContainer and VCol
+- `settings.scss` - breakpoints for VContainer, VCol and responsive utilities (if we would keep any)
 - general Vuetify configuration `display` » `thresholds` for responsive logic in some components, `useDisplay` and `$vuetify.display.*`

-Since we fully replaced CSS utilities, we won't need breakpoints in `main.scss`.
-It will also be cleaner if define it in a separate TS file and to be imported for both main Vuetify configuration and UnoCSS, so we will end up with 2 places to maintain.
+It will be cleaner if we define it in a separate TS file and to be imported for both main Vuetify configuration and UnoCSS, so we will end up with 2 places to maintain.
 As a side-note, integration with TailwindCSS v4 (without UnoCSS) would mean we are back with 3 definitions, because latest TailwindCSS expects pure CSS variables.
 Anyway, enought talking - let's jump right into the code.

 Create `breakpoints.ts` under `./app/theme` (create new `theme` folder) with the following content: